My finances, my projects, my life

 Sticking with the course

 A final consideration for those investing little and often is that they need to stay invested through thick and thin.
-There will always be moments when markets go awry, but selling up quickly may not always be the best response to the situation.
-It may be that you are selling just at the wrong moment, locking in your losses, while canny investors take advantage of low prices in anticipation of a rebound.
+There will always be moments when markets go awry, but selling up quickly may not be the best response to the situation.
+Many investors are prone to sell just at the wrong moment, locking in their losses, while canny investors are taking advantage of low prices in anticipation of a rebound.

 It is equally important to identify the right moment to reinvest.
 During the Covid-19 pandemic, stock markets initially suffered heavy losses, but then rebounded vigorously within weeks.
-Investors who waited until equity prices returned to stability would have missed out on the most dramatic part of the recovery.
+Investors who waited until equity prices returned to stability would have missed out on the most dynamic period of the recovery.

-Not only is regular saving, however small, of long-term financial value, it helps investors learn to deal with market fluctuations and to build good savings habits.
+Not only is regular saving, however small, of long-term financial value, it helps investors learn to deal with market fluctuations and develop good savings habits.